AwesomeObserver/dotfiles/README.md

-# My dotfiles for WSL & NixOS
+# My dotfiles for WSL

 - Prepare to WSL
 ```sh